wincent/clipper/README.md

 # License

-Copyright 2013 Wincent Colaiuta.
+Copyright 2013-2015 Greg Hurrell.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: